ngolebiewski/game_steps/readme.md

 ## 04_player_class_refactor

 Goal: We need opponents (monsters, villains, you name it).
 We'll need to track location, health, etc -- so let's pull the player into a character/player class, and extend that to a monster class.
-Let's break out some of the other classes too, because this code is getting LONG
+Let's break out some of the other classes too, because this code is getting LONG.

+- ok, added in Classes as independent js files for:
+    - Button
+    - GameView (does all the canvas, buffer, and context drawing)
+    - globals (on the fence about this.
+Should probably be its own class...)
+    - Level
+    - MovementControler (decouple the controls from the level functions/sprites -- and add in touch controls (to be tested))
+    - SceneManager (switch between levels)
+    - Sprite (gets the sprite for you)

+- now this is a lot more manageable

-## GAMEPLAN....
+## GAMEPLAN...